Columbus data centers

 Columbus Colocation: Exploring Data Centers in the Arch City

 Columbus, Ohio, is a thriving data center market, attracting businesses seeking low-latency connectivity, affordable power, a flourishing business environment, and a low-risk natural disaster profile.
+According to Cushman & Wakefield’s “2024 Global Data Center Market Comparison”, Columbus is now the 7th largest data center market globally, and 5th largest in the Americas.
 The city has consistently attracted technology companies and is home to the nation’s largest concentration of Fortune 1000 companies.
 With these advantages, it’s easy to see why Columbus colocation services are in increasingly high demand.

 In this article, we’ll explore the benefits of colocation in Columbus.
 Let’s get started!